Waste Too Wet to Hot Compost

-- Lots of leachate (brown water) leaking from mesh plate.
+- Lots of liquid fertilser (brown liquid) leaking from the mesh plate.
 (Check the water is definitely seeping from behind the mesh plate, ignore condensation and lots of water dripping off the inside of lid when you open it)

 - The waste in the HOTBIN smells putrid, rancid or drain like (i.e. it is anaerobic)

 - The temperature in the top layer will not increase above 30-40°c.
-(Poor aeration and lack of new waste also prevents temperature rising above 40°c – so check these as well).
+(Poor aeration and a lack of new waste also prevents the temperature from rising above 40°c – so check these as well).

 Always investigate and fix excess water issues – the sooner you address, the easier it is to fix.
 Sorting out an anaerobic smelly mush of partly composted food waste is just about the worst composting job there is.